Turn on Headlights When It Gets Dark.

 You must turn on your headlights at night and when it is dark.
 Nighttime is a period that most of us define as the time after sunset and before sunrise.

 In the vehicle code or state statutes you will most likely see it defined as 30 minutes after sunset and 30 minutes before sunrise.

 Why is it 30 minutes after sunset and not before?
 Wouldn’t it be more logical to turn on your headlights before sunset?
-I mean, isn’t it already dark immediately when the sun sets?
+I mean, isn’t it dark as soon as the sun sets?

-When driving, however, there is nothing wrong in turning on your headlights long before the sunset and keep them on long after the sunrise.
-In many countries in Europe, the laws require you to keep your headlights on at all times.
+When driving, there is nothing wrong in turning on your headlights long before the sunset and keep them on long after sunrise.
+In the European Community and many other countries, the laws require you to have daytime running lights or keep your headlights on at all times.

 If you don’t have them on all the time, turn them on whenever it is difficult to see others or when you think that others may have difficulties seeing you.

 Manhattan in Twilight: Dschwen – wikimedia, Twilight Full Day: TWCarlson